 Clean up: Unsubscribe from the newsletter and remove credit card details from online shops.

 Create a budget-friendly environment for you and your wallet.

 24. Avoid Shopping in the Evening

-People on diet know eating in the evening ruins the chance of losing weight, so they stop eating after certain time.
+People on diets know eating in the evening ruins their chances of losing weight, so they stop eating after a certain time.

 If you are like most people who shop in the evening, distract yourself and stop shopping in the evening.

 Evening meals wreak havoc on the diet, as does evening shopping in your wallet.

 I used to read eBooks exclusively and extensively through Kindle Unlimited.